freezefawn/pluralsurvivalguide/communication.md

 In order to communicate, first you should practice talking.
 As you go about your day, try mentally narrarating comments about the things you are doing to those in your system.
 It doesn't nessesarily have to be in words if that is not natural to you as a method of thinking, but it does have to be something.
 Try starting out with saying a sentence or two a couple times a day and work up from there.

-Eventually start adding pauses in case anyone wants to speak up, or questions to respond to.
+Eventually start adding pauses and questions as spaces for someone to respond.

 ### How To Listen